Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: Method

 where $Q(x, p)$ represents the CR source term, $\psi = \psi(x, p, t)$ denotes the CR density per unit momentum $p$ at position $\mathbf{x}$, $ \dot{p} \equiv dp/dt$ is the momentum loss rate, and the time scales $\tau_f$ and $\tau_r$ characterize fragmentation processes and radioactive decays, respectively.
 In the framework of diffusive-reacceleration, the momentum space diffusion coefficient, $D_{p p}$ is related to the spatial diffusion coefficient $D_{x x}$ through the relation $D_{p p} D_{x x}=4 p^2 v_A^2/\left(3 \delta\left(4-\delta^2\right)(4-\delta)\right)$~\cite{seoStochasticReaccelerationCosmic1994,berezinskiiAstrophysicsCosmicRays1990a}, where $v_A$ is the Alfv\'en velocity.
 Notably, convection is not considered in this work, as previous studies have suggested that convection may not be necessary\cite{Yuan:2017ozr,Weinrich:2020ftb}.

 In the SDD model, the diffusion coefficient in the vicinity of the Galactic plane is suppressed.
 Consequently, the associated diffusion coefficient $D_{xx}$ is parameterized as follows:

-where $\xi$ is a free parameter to be determined, $\beta=v/c$ is the particle velocity in natural unit, and the factor $\beta^\eta$ describes the effect of the low-energy random-walk process, where $\eta\ne1$ is introduced to improve the calculated B/C ratio at low rigidity~\cite{Yuan:2017ozr}.
-The spatial variation of the diffusion coefficient is determined by the scale factors $a$ and $b$. $a$ alters the normalization at the reference rigidity of $R_0=4$~GV, while $b$ adjusts the slope index.
-The extent of the slow diffusion region is characterized by the parameter $h$.
+where $\xi$ is a free parameter to be determined, $\beta=v/c$ is the particle velocity in natural units, and the factor $\beta^\eta$ describes the effect of the low-energy random-walk process. { Here, $\eta\ne1$ is implemented in alignment with previous works~\cite{Yuan:2017ozr, Genolini:2019ewc}, serving as a phenomenological parameter employed to improve the model's fit.} The spatial variation of the diffusion coefficient is determined by the scale factors $a$ and $b$. $a$ alters the normalization at the reference rigidity of $R_0=4$~GV, and $b$ adjusts the slope index.
+The extent of the slow diffusion region is characterized by the parameter $h$. { Note that the absence of rigidity-dependence for $D_{xx}$ in the disk is data-driven rather than physically motivated, as elaborated in Appendix B.2 of Ref.~\cite{Zhao:2021yzf}.}

 The accurate prediction of secondary $e^{\pm}$ relies heavily on the interstellar medium gas density and the treatment of energy losses.
 In this study, we employ the 2D default models implemented in GALPROP v56\footnote{Current version available at \url{https://galprop.stanford.edu/}}~\cite{Porter:2021tlr} to characterize the gas density and to account for the energy losses.
 The numerical solution takes account of the dominant losses, such as the synchrotron losses on the Galactic magnetic field and the inverse Compton losses on the interstellar radiation fields, for $e^{\pm}$ detected at energies exceeding approximately 10 GeV.
 Additionally, adiabatic, bremsstrahlung, and ionization losses, which impact the prediction at lower energies around a few GeV, are also taken into consideration.
-The interstellar radiation field model utilized in this study is the default GALPROP one, which aligns with the more recent estimates~\cite{Vernetto:2016alq}.
+The interstellar radiation field model utilized in this study is the default GALPROP one~\cite{Porter:2005qx}.
 Synchrotron energy losses are computed based on a regular magnetic field proposed in Ref.~\cite{Pshirkov:2011um}, along with a random component modeled according to Ref.~\cite{Sun:2007mx}.

 We modify the default GALPROP code to enable the consideration of a spatially dependent diffusion coefficient.
 Following the methodology outlined in a previous investigation~\cite{Zhao:2021yzf}, the carbon flux, $\ce{^{10}Be}/\ce{^{9}Be}$ ratio, B/C ratio, and Be/B ratio serve as constraints for the parameters within the framework of the SDD model.
 The posterior distributions of all parameters are found to exhibit favorable behavior, successfully reproducing the nucleon fluxes and ratios.
 Table~\ref{tab:best} presents the posterior mean values and associated 95\% confidence intervals for the model parameters.